1450slx/kapptie-robticks/README.md

 # kapptie-robticks

-Team Name: FF123
+Team Name: idk
-Robot Name: TT96
+Robot Name: debt collecter
 Robot Purpose Statement: rectangular bot with a rotatable arm that will be able to pick items up and move them